3l-d1abl0/tempDB/README.md

 ### Connecting to TempDB

-Currently, the Database has upgradedd the communication protocol to a redis-like protocol.
+Currently, the Database has upgraded the communication protocol to a redis-like protocol.
 As of now, the rules are:

 1. ```+ Simple String (e.g., +OK\r\n)```